isomerpages/pa-cdccs/_programmes/Lifelong Learning/DOTS Academy @ Central.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DOTS_Academy___Central.jpg">
 </div>
-<p>DOTS Academy @ Central is a new initiative by Central Singapore CDC aimed
+<p><strong>DOTS Academy @ Central</strong> is a new initiative by Central
-at providing access, exposure, and coaching for youths based in Central to become Confident, Curious, and Caring.</p>
+Singapore CDC aimed at providing access, exposure, and coaching for youths based in Central to become <strong>Confident, Curious, and Caring</strong>.</p>
 <p>Recognising that a fulfilling life is woven from a richly interconnected
 series of opportunities, exposures, and connections, akin to a constellation of "dots", Central Singapore CDC is dedicated to enriching the lives of